 And, you can always point the client towards that discounted price when they look to lower your price.
 That way, you aren’t just giving in to the concessions they are asking for.
 Instead, you are trading something of value (a discount), for something else that is valuable to you (being paid in advance).

-The benefits to your business
+How getting paid upfront benefits your business

 - Better forecast my business income